 ArcGIS account requirements

 Using the following capabilities requires an ArcGIS organizational account on ArcGIS Online or ArcGIS Enterprise.
 The Field Maps mobile app supports ArcGIS Enterprise 10.6.1 and later.
+The Field Maps web app supports ArcGIS Enterprise 10.8.1 and later.

 If you're using ArcGIS Enterprise 10.8 or earlier on the mobile app, you must register the ArcGIS Field Maps app ID.